Awakened-Redstone/AutoWhitelist/README.md

+### You can find the lite version at https://modrinth.com/mod/autowhitelist-lite

 **The mod may not work properly with other discord integration mods if they use a different version of JDA**
 <br/>
 AutoWhitelist is a mod made to automate the whitelisting of players based on their Discord role.